 Similarly, shelled English peas have a great crunch and while you could make this salad with frozen peas (I would recommend defrosting, and blanching them for 30 seconds in boiling water first) what makes it especially good is the combination of different textures and fresh, bright flavor- the chewy farro, the crunchy peas and pistachios, the lemony asparagus ribbons, and the salty flakes of Pecorino.
 This is a recipe to celebrate Spring’s greatest hits, and the better your veggies are, the better the salad will be.

 This is a great grain-and-vegetable-in-one side dish, but having now eaten for it a week as I’ve worked on the recipe, I can say it makes a pretty good dinner on its own, with a soft boiled egg on top.

-- 1/2 cup shelled fresh peas (or frozen and defrosted peas)
+- ¾ cup shelled fresh peas (or defrosted frozen peas)

-- Meanwhile, whisk together the lemon juice, olive oil, salt and pepper in a large bowl.
+- Meanwhile, whisk together the lemon juice, olive oil, ¾ teaspoon salt and ½ teaspoon pepper in a large bowl.

-- When the farro is cooked, drain and add to the bowl with the dressing.
-Add the peas, asparagus and mint, and toss to combine.
-Let the salad cool completely, then add the Pecorino and pistachios, and mix well.
+- When the farro is cooked, drain and immediately add to the bowl with the dressing.
+Toss well, then add the peas and asparagus and toss again.
+Let the salad cool completely then add the pistachios, Pecorino and mint and toss gently.